Hosting and bandwidth provided by MacAce.net.

 In software, all of these models have the same model identifier of iMac12,1, so it only can be used to precisely identify a model when combined with the processor type and speed.

-Additionally, you can type in the last four characters of any of these models serial number into EveryMac.com's Ultimate Mac Lookup potentially for an exact match.
+Additionally, you can type in the any of these models serial number into EveryMac.com's Ultimate Mac Lookup potentially for an exact match.

 Internal Differences